Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Officers don't have to measure the level of the noise or take readings in order to decide if it is a nuisance that they can deal with.
 The judgement of an independent and experienced officer is enough to make a decision on whether the noise is a nuisance or not.
 Where there is a nuisance, a noise abatement notice will be served prohibiting or restricting the noise.

-The statutory nuisance regime in the Environmental Protection Act 1990 deals with noise, but so does the Noise Act 1996 (nigh-time noise) and the Control of Pollution Act 1974 (noise from construction sites, small building works and loudspeakers in the street).
+The statutory nuisance regime in the Environmental Protection Act 1990 deals with noise, but so does the Noise Act 1996 (noise coming from premises between 11 p.m. and 7 a.m.) and the Control of Pollution Act 1974 (noise from construction sites and loudspeakers in the street).
 Excessive noise can also be classed as Anti-social Behaviour and can be dealt with under the Anti-social Behaviour, Crime and Policing Act 2014.

 What can you do?